 What complicates that decision is that it involves another controversial item in the news - an Islamic Center planned near Ground Zero in New York.
 From Gainesville, Florida, NPR's Greg Allen reports.

-Reverend TERRY JONES (Dove World Outreach Center): That if they were willing to, either cancel the mosque at the Ground Zero location, or if they were willing to move that location, we would consider that a sign from God.
+TERRY JONES: That if they were willing to, either cancel the mosque at the Ground Zero location, or if they were willing to move that location, we would consider that a sign from God.

 ALLEN: After two meetings with Florida Muslim leader, Mohammad Musri, Jones said he was convinced they had a deal.